Smolations/more-dash-docsets/README.md

 **icon-images** - A folder where I keep 32x32 as well as source images to be used as (or used for generating) icons in the docsets.

 **resources** - Project templates and other random resources that are used to generate the docsets.
+The most notable of which is the Info.plist template which is required for all docsets.

 **src** - This folder is hidden and isn't referenced in any generator.
 It is only a place where compressed files of the src-docs live.
 I only mention it because it exists in the .gitignore file.